Today's Articles

 Cortland Van Rensselaer Creed, 1857

-Attendance at Yale came on the heels of the Connecticut Assembly's decision to remove references to race in the state's constitution in 1846.
-In 1854, he officially became the first black person to register and study at Yale.
+His attendance at Yale followed the Connecticut Assembly's decision in 1846 to remove references to race from the state constitution.
+In 1854, he officially became the first Black person to register and study at Yale.

 Twenty years earlier, a Connecticut law prohibiting out-of-state blacks from attending any Connecticut school without permission from the town kept James W.C.
 Pennington of New York from officially enrolling in Yale's Divinity School.
 He was allowed to participate in classes but left without a degree.
 He received international praise as a scholar and accepted an honorary doctorate from the University of Heidelberg.

-After completing three years of study, researching, and writing a thesis, Creed took his oral examinations before representatives of the Connecticut Medical Society, the medical school faculty, and President Woolsey.
+After completing three years of study, researching, and writing a thesis, Creed took oral examinations before the Connecticut Medical Society representatives, the medical school faculty, and President Woolsey.
 On Jan.
 15-16, 1857, he received the M.D. with ten other young men.
 His thesis, "On the Blood," dealt with the chemistry and physiology of blood in health and sickness.
 After graduation, Creed opened an office on Chapel Street in New Haven and developed a successful practice.

 He enlisted in 1864 and was appointed acting surgeon of the 30th Connecticut Volunteers, a company of blacks.
 After the war, Creed returned to his New Haven practice.
 Over the years, he was featured in New York Times articles, including one on the shooting of President James Garfield.
 Doctors did not want to operate on the wounded president until they could locate the bullet.
 Creed was on the list of several prominent physicians that the White House contacted for suggestions on how to find the bullet.
 Garfield died of blood poisoning in 1881 before the bullet could be found.